-This Agreement shall become effective as of July 1, 2009, unless otherwise specified herein, and shall be effective through June 30, 2010.
-This agreement shall remain in full force and effect during negotiations for a successor agreement with the exception of any compensation other than regular step increases.
+This Agreement shall become effective as of the date of ratification by both parties, unless otherwise specified herein, and shall be effective through June 30, 2013.
+This agreement shall remain in full force and effect during negotiations for a successor agreement with the exception of any compensation other than regular rate of pay as defined in Article 10.12 Cash Out.
 Retroactivity provided herein shall only apply to employees of the Department as of the date of the signing of this agreement.

-Individuals that retired as employees of the Department at any time after July 1, 2009, until the signing of this agreement, will be paid retroactively for the wage increase provided herein.
+For the Department